Salutaridinol 7-O-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and salutaridinol, whereas its two products are CoA and 7-O-acetylsalutaridinol.
+The two substrates of this enzyme are the alkaloid salutaridinol and acetyl-CoA.
+Its products are 7-O-acetylsalutaridinol and coenzyme-A (CoA).

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:salutaridinol 7-O-acetyltransferase.
-This enzyme participates in alkaloid biosynthesis i.
+This enzyme participates in alkaloid biosynthesis leading to thebaine and morphine.